 Be warned: wrongly and dangerously parked bikes, abandoned bikes and bikes left in one place for longer than 14 days in the city centre or 28 days in the rest of Utrecht may be removed by the police.
 To retrieve your bike, you need to go to the Gemeentelijk fietsendepot (Council Bicycle Depot), where you'll have to pay a small fine.
 For more information on where and how to collect your bike, go to the Utrecht City Council website (in Dutch only).

-In Holland hundreds of thousands of bicycles are stolen every year - especially in the big cities.
+Unfortunately, bicycle theft is a common occurrence in Holland.
+Every year, hundreds of thousands of bicycles are stolen - especially in the big cities.
 Whether you’re just popping into a shop or enjoying refreshments on a terrace, leaving your bicycle unlocked is never an option.
 Anybody might grab your bike and cycle off and rest assured: somebody will.

 If you're bringing your own bike to Utrecht, make sure it has good locks (preferably two) and use them at all times.
 Here are some top tips from the police for preventing bike theft.